arabold/serverless-sentry-plugin/README.md

 ### Enabling and Disabling Error Reporting Features

-In addition you can configure the Sentry error reporting on a service as well as a per-function level.
+In addition, you can configure the Sentry error reporting on service as well as per-function level.
 For more details about the individual configuration options see the [serverless-sentry-lib documentation](https://github.com/arabold/serverless-sentry-lib/blob/master/README.md).

 - `autoBreadcrumbs` - Automatically create breadcrumbs (see Sentry Raven docs, defaults to `true`)
 - `filterLocal` - Don't report errors from local environments (defaults to `true`)